TheMaskMaker/sec_test/part3/readme.md

 - get rid of the panics, those are for my convenience not for prod
 - user interfaces to break up ownership levels
 - use testify instead of base testing package
+- add more tests than just the 1, though the 1 should be enough to show interface seperation, mocks, etc

 TODO to put this on the cloud:
 - dockerize, dual stage build for small image